Managing queries

 between this source set and target artifacts that respect certain given properties / relations.

-- To further explore relations between resources
+- To further explore relations between artifacts

 - To enable reporting capabilities